 Can Hyperbaric Oxygen Therapy Treat Lyme Disease?

-As many as 300,000 may get Lyme Disease each year in the U.S. alone, according to the Centers for Disease Control and Prevention.
-Untreated Lyme Disease can lead many symptoms, including fever, rash, facial paralysis and arthritis.
+As many as 476,000 people may get Lyme Disease each year in the U.S. alone, according to the Centers for Disease Control and Prevention.
+Untreated Lyme Disease can lead to many symptoms, including fever, rash, facial paralysis and arthritis.

-Recent research has found that hyperbaric oxygen treatment (HBOT) can treat Lyme Disease and may prove especially effective for those who are resistant to other treatments.
-Researchers are seeing success with treatment of Lyme patients who have received antibiotics for at least 10 years without significant improvement.
-The patients report feeling better than they have in years and in some cases have stopped taking antibiotics.
+Recent research has found that hyperbaric oxygen therapy (HBOT) can treat Lyme Disease and may prove especially effective for those who have been resistant to other interventions.
+Researchers are seeing success with the treatment of Lyme patients who have received antibiotics for at least 10 years without significant improvement.
+The patients report feeling better than they have in years, and in some cases have stopped taking antibiotics.

 The Biology and Impact of Lyme Disease

-Lyme Disease is caused by the spirochete B. burgdorferi, a microaerophilic organism carried by the Deer tick and transferred to humans through the tick’s bite.
+Lyme Disease is caused by the spirochete B. burgdorferi, a microaerophilic organism carried by the deer tick (or black-legged tick) and transferred to humans through the tick’s bite.
 Symptoms typically start with a bullseye rash and erythema migrans, a slightly raised lesion at the point of the tick bite.
 They then can advance to joint and muscle pain, sore throat, fever, swollen glands and mental fogginess.

 If not diagnosed within the first month or two, the disease may become a chronic infection.
 Research shows it becomes sequestered in cells which protect it from effective treatment.